We are Dennis & Chris

 After numerous hours of research and podcasts, we decided we wanted to travel and full-time RV.
 After all, there are a million roads on our bucket list that we would like to ride and many places across the USA we would like to visit.
 It was perfect!!!
 In 2015, after many Rv shows and internet searches, we bought an Rv.

 We spent the 2015 Spring, Summer, and Fall season camping as much as we could.
 We would be relaxing and researching this potentially new way of life almost every night.
 The more we researched the more excited we became.
 We even got married at one of our favorite local campgrounds in September 2015!!!!

 In April of 2016, we moved out of our apartment and into the RV.
 Since we were still working, we stayed at the local campgrounds and went to work from there.
 Chris left her job in June.
 I didn’t retire until October.

 So in October of 2016, I left work and we hit the road.
 Our first stop was the Workamper Rendezvous in Heber Springs Arkansas.
-Then Florida for the winter.
-We spent our first winter of retirement relaxing in Florida.
+Then off to Florida where we spent our first winter of retirement relaxing.
 While it was amazing, it did take some getting used to.
 The weirdest thing about that first season was the holidays.
 It was the first time Chris and I had spent the Christmas season away from our friends and family.
 Being we are from New York, it was also the first time Christmas was 80 degrees!!!…lol

 After the holiday season, Chris took her first workamping job.
 She found an ad on Craig’s list for a temporary time study job.
 Just like that, we were living the dream.
 Living and working from the RV.
 We also found our first summer assignment working together at a KOA in Texas.